akilans/databases/mongodb/readme.md

     * mongo driver inteacts with mongod and doing CRUD operations
     * Default data path is /data/db
     * Default port is 27017
-    * mongod --port 30000 --dbpath first_mongod --fork --logpath first_mongod/mongod.log
+    * mongod --port 30000 --dbpath first_mongod --fork --logpath first_mongod/mongod.log - To run mongodb in background task
     * mongo --port 30000
     * use newDB - automatically creates DB but it will not show dbs.
 It will list only after it has any aollection
     * index is used to search document from collection fast